-facilities to handle anticipated increases in rail traffic, and by improving NS's handling of through traffic via Alexandria and Muncie, IN.
+of NS's rail service by adding or expanding facilities to handle anticipated increases in rail traffic, and by improving NS's handling of through traffic via the Bucyrus connection.
 NW also indicates that the connection will not add new industries or territory to the combined NS/Conrail system proposed in the primary application.